WA TRAVEL GUIDE · Field notes

 Local Business Development and Infrastructure

-The growth of adventure tourism has created opportunities far beyond Perth’s city skyline.
-Small businesses have flourished—from family-run surf schools on the Margaret River coast to 4WD tour outfitters in the Kimberley.
+The growth has created opportunities far beyond Perth.
+Small businesses have thrived: family-run surf schools on the Margaret River coast, 4WD tour outfitters in the Kimberley, and everything in between.

-Exmouth’s transformation stands as a powerful example.
-When a U.S. naval base closed decades ago, many feared “it could have been the end of the town.”
-Instead, Exmouth reinvented itself as an eco-adventure hub; tourism became “an important part of Exmouth’s economy” and has kept the town growing, according to the WA Museum.
+Exmouth’s transformation is a good example.
+When a US naval base closed decades ago, many feared “it could have been the end of the town.”
+Exmouth reinvented itself as an eco-adventure hub instead.
+Tourism is now “an important part of Exmouth’s economy” and has kept the town growing, per the WA Museum.

-Recognising this potential, the WA government committed $165 million in the 2023 state budget specifically for outdoor recreation facilities—upgrading boating harbors, expanding campgrounds, and extending trail networks to enhance access to national parks.
+The WA government recognised this potential.
+The 2023 state budget committed $165 million to outdoor recreation facilities: upgrading boating harbours, expanding campgrounds, and extending trail networks into national parks.

-New attractions like the Kalbarri Skywalk (dramatic lookout platforms over a red-rock gorge) have put little-known areas on the tourist map, spreading visitor dollars over a wider area.
+New attractions like the Kalbarri Skywalk (dramatic lookout platforms over a red-rock gorge) have put little-known areas on the tourist map.
+They spread visitor dollars across a wider area.

 Job Creation in the Regions

-This adventure travel surge is anchoring employment in rural and Indigenous communities that historically had limited job prospects.
-Approximately 18,500 full-time-equivalent jobs in WA are supported directly and indirectly by nature-based outdoor activity spending, according to SkillsIQ.
+This surge is anchoring employment in rural and Indigenous communities that historically had limited job prospects.
+About 18,500 full-time-equivalent jobs in WA are supported directly and indirectly by nature-based outdoor activity spending, per SkillsIQ.

-Many of these positions are in regions far from Perth—tour guides, park rangers, hostel operators, and helicopter pilots ferrying sightseers to remote waterfalls.
+Many of these positions are far from Perth: tour guides, park rangers, hostel operators, and helicopter pilots ferrying sightseers to remote waterfalls.

-In the Kimberley region alone, over 500 tourism businesses operate within national parks—supporting small town economies across thousands of kilometers.
-Tourism’s “economic benefits…spill over” into everyday life: bolstering local shops, keeping young families employed locally, and justifying better roads and internet services in places once off the grid.
+In the Kimberley alone, over 500 tourism businesses operate within national parks.
+They support small-town economies across thousands of kilometres.
+Tourism’s “economic benefits…spill over” into everyday life:

 Cultural Renaissance: Indigenous and Community-Led Tourism

-Adventure tourism in WA isn’t just an economic force—it’s also a cultural bridge and a tool for community development.
-Travelers increasingly seek authentic human connection alongside thrills, and Western Australia’s First Nations peoples are answering that call in innovative ways.
+Adventure tourism in WA isn’t just an economic force.
+It’s a cultural bridge and a tool for community development.
+Travellers increasingly want real human connection alongside the thrills, and WA’s First Nations peoples are answering that call in fresh ways.

 Indigenous-Led Experiences